-The Section 14N deduction is given only if your business continues to carry on the trade, business or profession for which the R&R costs are incurred.
+The Section 14N deduction is given only if your business continues to carry on the trade, business or profession for which the R&R expenditure is incurred.
 If the trade, business or profession ceases permanently in any of the basis periods of the 3 YAs, the Section 14N deduction also ceases with effect from that YA.
 The balance of the Section 14N deduction yet to be claimed is not allowed as a tax deduction in the subsequent YAs.

 |YA 2018||YA 2019||YA 2020||YA 2021||YA 2022|